kasper573/yas/README.md

 #### [incubations](incubations)

 Experimental packages.
 If they become stable, they will be extracted into their own repository.

-> If you fork this repo, you should strive not to make any changes to these packages.
-Ideally, once this repo is production ready, there will be no incubation packages at all.
+Ideally, this folder should be empty.